SSE2

+SSE2 was extended to create SSE3 in 2004, and extended once again to create SSE4 in 2006.

 Features

 Most of the SSE2 instructions implement the integer vector operations also found in MMX.
 Instead of the MMX registers they use the XMM registers, which are wider and allow for significant performance improvements in specialized applications.
 Another advantage of replacing MMX with SSE2 is avoiding the mode switching penalty for issuing x87 instructions present in MMX because it is sharing register space with the x87 FPU.
 The SSE2 also complements the floating-point vector operations of the SSE instruction set by adding support for the double precision data type.

 Other SSE2 extensions include a set of cache control instructions intended primarily to minimize cache pollution when processing infinite streams of information, and a sophisticated complement of numeric format conversion instructions.

 AMD's implementation of SSE2 on the AMD64 (x86-64) platform includes an additional eight registers, doubling the total number to 16 (XMM0 through XMM15).
 These additional registers are only visible when running in 64-bit mode.
 Intel adopted these additional registers as part of their support for x86-64 architecture (or in Intel's parlance, "Intel 64") in 2004.